swconline

 RULES: Please read carefully

 1. Poems should bear no identification of the poet.
 Local entrants (Liverpool and Preston Postcodes) should mark poems with an ‘L’.
 In the top left corner.
-Humour entries should be marked with an ‘H’
+Humour entries should be marked with an ‘H’.
+Local and Humour entrants are not disqualified from winning main prizes.

 2. Please enclose a separate A4 sheet of paper with your full contact details and list of titles submitted.